NYC based filmmaker Brandon Boudreaux.

 Also in 2010 Brandon began collaborating with video artist Leah Singer and musician Lee Ranaldo on a series of video installations and performance pieces that evolved into Sight Unseen & Contre Jour: Cinema and Suspended Electric Guitar Phenomena.

-Brandon made his solo directorial debut with Neighbors in 2014 and in 2017 began creating a series of video installations, that double as visual albums, for a series of “salon parties” featuring a variety of performers and artist.
+Brandon made his solo directorial debut with Neighbors in 2014 and in 2017 began creating a series of video collages, that double as visual albums, for a series of NYC “salon parties” featuring a variety of performers and artist.

 Brandon has lived in Harlem for more than a decade and has two college age children who have helped him with all of his films.